manishsahni786/Manish-Sahni.github.io/frappe-framework/index.md

 ## Why Frappe?

 The key difference in Frappe compared to other frameworks is that meta-data is also treated as data.
-This enablesn a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
-It has a full featured Admin UI called the helpDesk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box. you to build front-ends very easily.
-We believe i This has enabled us to build and maintain a complex application like an ERP which has thousands of features with a small team of developers.
+This enables you to build front-ends very easily.
+We believe in a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
+It has a full featured Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.

 ## Rapid Application Development